 Planting Between Pavers

 - Dwarf mondo grass – Dwarf mondo grass is a good choice for full or partial shade, and it is one of the few plants you can grow near black walnuts.
-The best dwarf mondo varieties for planting between pavers grow only an inch or two (4 cm.) tall and spread readily.
+The best dwarf mondo varieties for planting between pavers grow only an inch or 2 (2.5-5 cm.) tall and spread readily.

 - Baby’s tears – Baby’s tears is another selection for shady locations.
-They are often sold as houseplants, but they also make wonderful little plants to grow within pavers.
+They are often sold as houseplants, but can also make wonderful little plants to grow within pavers.
 It isn’t for everyone because it only grows in USDA zones 9 and warmer.
-The pretty foliage forms mounds about 5 inches (12 cm.) tall.
+The pretty foliage forms mounds about 5 inches (13 cm.) tall.

 - Dichondra – Carolina ponysfoot is a pretty little North American native and species of Dichondra that grows in sun or partial shade.
 It stands up to heat but needs a little watering during prolonged dry spells.
 It also needs a little fertilizer every spring to keep its bright color.
 This low-growing ground cover grows in all 48 states in the continental U.S. It features bright green, round leaves that spread to fill an area.